 As mentioned in the previous article, when you sleep, your body works to restore and replenish all of the energy you have expended during the day.
-However, only getting quality sleep will ensure that you have all of the energy you need to take on anything that comes up the next day.
+However, only getting quality sleep, which involves sleep hygiene, will ensure that you have all of the energy you need to take on anything that comes up the next day.
 But what exactly does ‘quality sleep’ mean?

 All of these activities stimulate your brain and interfere with your body’s ability to reach that restorative phase during sleep.
 Minimizing them will help ensure you get the best sleep possible and have all the energy you need for your coming day.